House-of-AI/tiGPT/README.md

 ![tigpt](https://github.com/House-of-AI/tiGPT/assets/26055694/cd33b959-e215-4374-a986-7f5c309ecd20)

-# Ti GPT: Threat Intelligence with GPT
+# Ti GPT: Threat Intelligence with chatGPT

-Ti GPT is a powerful, GPT-based threat intelligence tool that integrates with open APIs and various threat intelligence sources such as VirusTotal, AbuseIPDB, AlienVault OTX, and Malpedia.
+Ti GPT is a powerful, chatGPT-based threat intelligence tool that integrates with APIs and various threat intelligence sources such as VirusTotal, AbuseIPDB, AlienVault OTX, and Malpedia.
 Our goal is to revolutionize the way we understand and respond to digital threats.

 ## Table of Contents